 Effective liquidity management is essential for the operation of our business.
-We require sufficient liquidity to meet client loan requests, client deposit maturities and withdrawals, payments on our debt obligations as they come due and other cash commitments under both normal operating conditions and other unpredictable circumstances causing industry or general financial market stress.
-If we are unable to raise funds through deposits, borrowings, earnings and other sources, it could have a substantial negative effect on our liquidity.
-In particular, a majority of our liabilities during 2022 were checking accounts and other liquid deposits, which are generally payable on demand or upon short notice.
-By comparison, a substantial majority of our assets were loans, which cannot generally be called or sold in the same time frame.
-Although we have historically been able to replace maturing deposits and advances as necessary, we might not be able to replace such funds in the future, especially if a large number of our depositors seek to withdraw their accounts at the same time, regardless of the reason.
-Our access to funding sources in amounts adequate to finance our activities on terms that are acceptable to us could be impaired by factors that affect us specifically or the financial services industry or economy in general.
-Factors that could negatively impact our access to liquidity sources include a decrease in the level of our business activity as a result of a downturn in the markets in which our loans are concentrated, adverse regulatory action against us, or our inability to attract and retain deposits.
-Our access to deposits may be negatively impacted by, among other factors, periods of low interest rates or high interest rates.
-Periods of high interest rates could promote increased competition for deposits, including from new financial technology competitors, or provide customers with alternative investment options.
-Our ability to borrow could also be impaired by factors that are not specific to us, such as a disruption in the financial markets or negative views and expectations about the prospects for the financial services industry.
-If we are unable to maintain adequate liquidity, it could materially and adversely affect our business, results of operations or financial condition.
+We require sufficient liquidity to meet client requests, client deposit maturities and withdrawals, payments on our debt obligations as they come due and other coshmitments under both normal operating conditions and other unpredictable circumstances causing industry or general final height ress.
+If we are unable to raise funds through deposits, borrowings, earnings and other sources, it could have a substitution for individual substitution of the substitution of th tieppodits, which are generally payable on demand or upon short notice.
+By comparison, a substantial majority of our assets wars, which cannot generally be called or sold in the same time frame.
+Although we have historically been able to mutacing deposits and advances as necessary, we might not be able to replace such funds in the future, especially if a hargeber of our depositors seek to withdraw their accounts at the same time, regardless of the reason.
+Our access to studies in amounts adequate to finance our activities on terms that are acceptable to us could be impaired by factors that affect specifically or the financial services industry or economy in general.
+Factors that could negatively impact our access to stouridity include a decrease in the level of our business activity as a result of a downturn in the markets in which our loans etracentrated, adverse regulatory action against us, or our inability to attract and retain deposits.
+Our access to deposits may hegatively impacted by, among other factors, periods of low interest rates or high interest rates.
+Periods of high interest cateled promote increased competition for deposits, including from new financial technology competitors, or provide withouthernative investment options.
+Our ability to borrow could also be impaired by factors that are not specific to us, such as disruption in the financial markets or negative views and expectations about the prospects for the financial services industry.
+If are unable to maintain adequate liquidity, it could materially and adversely affect our business, results of operations or